jakobjpeters/MachineLearning.jl/README.md

 # About

-This project is both my first code in Julia and my first neural network.
+This project contains machine learning algorithms (currently only a neural network, but with more to come) written from scratch.
 It is intended for learning purposes; I do not expect it to be a viable package.
-I intend to improve my skills by developing more models, features, configurations, performance optimizations, documentation, etc.
+I intend to learn by developing more models, features, configurations, performance optimizations, documentation, etc.

 # Why Julia?